-Israel isn’t usually the place that first that immediately comes to mind when you’re talking about anything connected to hipsters and hipster culture.
+Israel isn’t usually the place that first immediately comes to mind when you’re talking about anything connected to hipsters and the hipster culture.
 But there is at least one “hipster neighborhood” in the country, and you will find it in the southern part of Tel Aviv, named Florentin.

 Florentin is dubbed as the “Tel Aviv’s Soho” by the locals, with the “Soho” referring to the artistic and entertainment districts in New York City and London.
 Indeed, like the American and British Soho’s, Florentine exudes a bohemian vibe.